andrei-trofin/Improbabilii-Facebook-Stats/README.md

 <details open>
 <summary>Show/Hide</summary>

-What I realized from the beginning, but was most evident here was that I do not have a big amount of data to work with.
+What I realized from the beginning, but was most evident here, was that I do not have a big amount of data to work with.
 This meant that I could not use many features to train models.
-Therefore, I needed to pick my fighters carefully and think them through.
+Therefore, I needed to pick my fights carefully, and think them through.

-In the EDA phase I could see what my data sets are comprised of and could begin to define what can be useful for predictions.
+In the EDA phase I could see what my data sets are comprised of, and could begin to define what can be useful for predictions.
 In the end I came up with 4 important features: